 “I have to hide like a dog at night.”

 —Oscar, homeless in San Francisco

 This report details the effects of criminalization on the homeless residents of San Francisco.
 Since 1981, San Francisco has passed more local measures to criminalize sleeping, sitting, or panhandling in public spaces than any other city in the state of California.
 During this same period, the United States has experienced the greatest expansion members of this society.
 This report documents and analyzes the impacts of the rising tide of anti-homeless laws in our era of mass incarceration on those experiencing homelessness in San Francisco.

 The best way to get involved with the California Statewide Homeless Bill of Rights Campaign is to get in touch with one of the WRAP core members to find out about working on the local level to push for change on the state level.

 - Invite California organizers to come to your community and hold a forum to talk about criminalization and the Homeless Bill of Rights campaign.

 - Participate in WRAP’s street outreach to people on the streets in your neighborhood to hear their experiences and build a collective voice around criminalization.

-- Provide connections with universities who want to do research on criminalization or others who want to support moving anti-criminalization legislation in 2017.
+- Provide connections with universities who want to do research on criminalization or others who want to support moving anti-criminalization legislation.